-- A1.2.1 Handgun - A1.2.1.1 The holster must safely retain the handgun during vigorous movement and completely cover the trigger.
+- A1.2.1.1 The holster must safely retain the handgun during vigorous movement and completely cover the trigger.
 A semiautomatic pistol holster must completely cover the slide up to 1⁄2" below the ejection port ("race" holsters are prohibited).
-A revolver holster must completely cover the cylinder.
 All retention features must be functional and fully engaged at the start signal.
 The belt to which the holster is attached must be worn at waist level. - A1.2.1.2 The handgun in its ready condition, with magazine inserted and all accessories attached, must fit wholly within a box with internal dimensions of 8.938" x 6.938" x 1.938" (tolerance +0.0625", -0"); see Appendix B for a reasonable facsimile.
 Measurement will be made with the slide parallel to the longest axis of the box.
-All magazines must comply. - A1.2.2 Rifle - A1.2.2.1 Maximum magazine capacity is thirty-one (31) rounds, and no magazine may be loaded with more than thirty (30) rounds after the start signal.
+All magazines must comply.

+- A1.2.2.1 Maximum magazine capacity is thirty-one (31) rounds, and no magazine may be loaded with more than thirty (30) rounds after the start signal.
 Magazines may be coupled together provided the capacity is not increased beyond the permitted maximum. - A1.2.2.2 If a bipod is used, it may start any course of fire installed or removed, folded or deployed at the competitor's discretion.
 When used, it must remain attached to the rifle for the duration of that course of fire.
 Other supporting devices (dual bipods, tripods, bags etc.) are prohibited.